-The first proper match, by that time christened ‘The Walker Cup’ by the press, then took place at National Golf Links of America, one of the club’s Walker was a member of.
+The first proper match, by that time christened ‘The Walker Cup’ by the press, then took place in 1922 at National Golf Links of America, one of the club’s Walker was a member of.

 The match has always been played in a good spirit with the traditions of the game and the friendship between the USGA and R&A, golf’s two governing bodies, at it’s heart.